oheger/LineDJ/radioPlayer/README.md

 The _maxRetries_ setting defines the number of attempts to restart playback of a radio source.
-When this number is exceeded the player application assumes that there is a permanent problem with this radio source and puts it on a blacklist.
-Then it automatically switches to the source with the highest ranking that is not yet black-listed.
+When this number is exceeded the player application assumes that there is a permanent problem with this radio source and puts it on a list of dysfunctional sources.
+Then it automatically switches to the source with the highest ranking that is not yet on this list.

 With these settings the player can handle a failing radio source well by simply switching to another source.
-If there is a problem with the network, one source after the other is tried, until the blacklist contains all radio sources.
+If there is a problem with the network, one source after the other is tried, until the list of dysfunctional sources contains all radio sources.
 In this state the player switches back to the original source and tries to restart playback again and again using the maximum waiting interval.

 The settings in the _recovery_ section apply after playback is successful for a while after an error has occurred.
 The player then assumes that a temporary